CyberSecAI/CyberSecAI.github.io/docs/NotebookLM/NotebookLM_Secure_Code.md

 !!! abstract "Overview"

     In two separate conversations recently, the topic of using LLMs for secure coding came up.
+    One of the concerns that is often raised is that GenAI Code is not secure because GenAI is trained on arbitrary code on the internet.

-    I was curious how NotebookLM would work for generating or reviewing secure code.
+    I was curious how NotebookLM would work for generating or reviewing secure code i.e. A closed system that has been provide a lot of guidance on secure code (and not arbitrary examples).

     Claude Sonnet 3.5 was also used for comparison.

 ## Data Sources

-Two books I had on Java were used:
+Two books I had on Java were loaded to NotebookLM:

 1. [The CERT Oracle Secure Coding Standard for Java](https://www.informit.com/store/cert-oracle-secure-coding-standard-for-java-9780321803955)
     1. The same material is available on https://wiki.sei.cmu.edu/confluence/display/java/SEI+CERT+Oracle+Coding+Standard+for+Java